taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 **What is a neurotransmitter?**

 A neurotransmitter is any chemical that is created and released by a nervous system cell, which acts as a chemical messenger between a nervous system cell and another nervous system cell, muscle cell, or gland cell.
+When a chemical messenger is released in a synapse (places where the membranes of nervous system cells get very close to each other, allowing cells to very specifically and quickly target other cells), it has historically been labeled as a neurotransmitter.
+When a chemical messenger is released into extracellular space that is outside of a synapse, where the targeting is less specific and reactions are much slower, these chemicals have historically been labeled as neuromodulators.
+Some chemical messengers act as both neurotransmitters and neuromodulators.

-**Which neurotransmitters are most often used:**
+**Which neurotransmitters are most often used, and where:**

 Central Nervous System --> Glutamate (excitatory), GABA (inhibitory)
 Peripheral Nervous System (neuro-muscular junction) --> Acetylcholine